atreeon/value_t2/value_t2_generator/readme.md

 # value_t2

+### Reasoning:
-Reasoning: specifying clases with copywith, equals, toString, required constructor fields is actually a fair amount of work resulting in verbose code which makes it difficult to maintain and difficult to read.
+specifying clases with copywith, equals, toString, required constructor fields and other standard features is actually a fair amount of work resulting in verbose code which makes it difficult to maintain and difficult to read. typeclasses (ish), value types (ish)

-Solution: use value_t2
+### Solution: use value_t2

 ## Basic features